The Address field allows you to capture a full street address, without having to have separate fields inserted for each element of an address.

 _element of the address field you wish to import into the system should auto map the column to that element of the address field.

 For example, if your address field has a data name of

 home_address and you want to import into the address number part of the address field then your column header would be

 You can also manually map the column to the various parts of the address field during the mapping step of the importer.

 For the auto-population functionality, Fulcrum leverages the device's reverse geocoder to auto-populate the address field.
 The ability to auto-populate the address from the coordinates is only available on the mobile apps.
 The web app does not have support for this functionality.

-- There are times where the location of the record will result in the device's reverse gocoder not being able to return an exact address and may provide a partial address, an address that it believes is associated with the location, or a range of addresses (address numbers) that could possibly be associated with the coordinates.
+There are times where the location of the record will result in the device's reverse geocoder not being able to return an exact address and may provide a partial address, an address that it believes is associated with the location, or a range of addresses (address numbers) that could possibly be associated with the coordinates.
 Due to this, it is always best to confirm that the address field has auto-populated correctly.
 When this does happen, the user will either need to manually edit the address so that it is correct or they will need to reposition the pin.
 Typically placing the pin over a structure on the property will yield the best results.